N2-Jonathon/n2_pairs_trader/docs/index.md

 ## **1. Demo**

 Audio quality of my mic sounds like a tin can, so apologies for that.
+I'm going to either edit them and re-upload or if I have to re-record then I will, but it should be possible to fix with editing.

 Also, the first two videos were recorded after the third video so when I refer to the previous video I mean the third video